Mrs Watson Vs AusPost | When Digital Transformation Leaves Users Behind.

 And this was me—a digital native—trying to navigate their system.

-My parents, both in their 70s, (who I posting the item for) wouldn’t stand a chance.
+I posting the item for my parents, (both in their 70’s), they wouldn’t stand a chance.
 They don’t always take their phones with them—and, just like me, they often forget their glasses.

 Here’s what frustrates me: